We answer your frequently asked questions on splitting up.

 - Five years' separation

-However, if a child protection issue arises however we may need to refer that to Children’s Services if a child’s well-being is at risk.
+if a child protection or well-being issue arises we may need to refer that to

-Do you have to have been married for a minimum period before you can get a divorce?
+Do you need to have been married for a minimum period before you can get a divorce?

 Do you offer a free first appointment?